ace-wg/est-oscore/draft-ietf-ace-coap-est-oscore.md

 ## Enrollment of Static DH Keys {#static-dh-keys}

 This section specifies how the EST client enrolls a static DH key.
-Because a DH key pair cannot be used for signing operations, the EST client attempting to enroll a DH key must use an alternative proof-of-possesion algorithm.
+Because a DH key pair cannot be used for signing operations, the EST client attempting to enroll a DH key must use an alternative proof-of-possession algorithm.
-The EST client obtained the CA certs including the CA's DH certificate using the /crts function.
-The certificate indicates the DH group parameters which MUST be respected by the EST client when generating its own DH key pair.
-The EST client prepares the PKCS #10 object and computes a MAC by following the steps in Section 6 of {{RFC6955}}.
+The EST client prepares the PKCS#10 object and computes a MAC by following the steps in {{Section 6 of RFC6955}}.
 The Key Derivation Function (KDF) and the MAC MUST be set to the HDKF and HMAC algorithms used by OSCORE.
 The KDF and MAC is thus defined by the hash algorithm used by OSCORE in HKDF and HMAC, which by default is SHA-256.
 When EDHOC is used, then the hash algorithm is the application hash algorithm of the selected cipher suite.

+To generate a MAC according to the algorithm outlined in {{Section 6 of RFC6955}}, the client needs to know the public DH key of the proof-of-possession recipient/verifier, i.e. the EST server.
+In the general case, the EST client MAY obtain the CA certs including the CA's DH certificate using the /crts function using an explicit request/response flow.
+The obtained certificate indicates the DH group parameters which MUST be respected by the EST client when generating its own DH key pair.

+As an optimization, when EDHOC precedes the enrollment and combined OSCORE-EDHOC flow is being used in EDHOC message_3 and message_4 per {{I-D.ietf-core-oscore-edhoc}}, the client MUST use the public ephemeral key of the EDHOC Responder, G_Y, as the recipient public key in the algorithm outlined in {{Section 6 of RFC6955}}.
+When generating its DH key pair, the client uses the group parameters as indicated by the EDHOC cipher suite in use.
+Because the combined delivery is used per {{I-D.ietf-core-oscore-edhoc}}, both the client and the server are already in possession of the ephemeral key G_Y.

 # HTTP-CoAP Proxy {#proxying}
 As noted in Section 5 of {{RFC9148}}, in real-world deployments, the EST server will not always reside within the CoAP boundary.